Tesco Delivery Not Arrived: When a Late Order Becomes a Bigger Problem

 So a shopper may experience a non-arrival before they feel they have been given a clear explanation for it.

-Tesco says customers can sign in to the groceries home page ahead of the delivery slot to get regular updates, although Tesco also notes that visibility depends on the driver’s route on the day.
+Tesco says customers can sign in to the groceries home page ahead of the delivery slot to get regular updates, although visibility can depend on the driver’s route on the day.

 That means route tracking can help, but the absence of a perfect live update does not always mean the order has fully failed.